Last Updated on 11/22/2023 by Glynn Willard

 Weight distribution hitches come in different flavors, but they all have equal functions.
 In other words, I have to generalize.

 Make sure your hitch is properly adjusted for your trailer.
-If you don’t know how, have it professionally done.
+If you don’t know how, have it professionally done for you.

 Once it’s properly set, follow these maintenance steps for continued safe towing.

-- Lastly, visual inspections for cracks or warping are also important to prevent dangerous situations.
+5. Lastly, visual inspections for signs of wear, cracks or warping are also important to prevent dangerous situations.

 Check Your Battery Terminals On The House Batteries

-At least every six months, inspect, clean and tighten the terminals on all your batteries.
+At least every six months, inspect, clean and tighten the terminals on all your RV batteries.

-If you see corrosion, use the baking soda and water paste to clean the terminals.
+If they’re lead-acid batteries and you see corrosion, use a baking soda and water mixture to clean the terminals.

 Check The Trailer Tires

-This should be listed first.
-Tires break down faster than any other part of a trailer regardless whether you’re moving a lot or not.
+Technically, this should be listed first.
+Tires break down faster than any other part of a trailer regardless of whether you’re moving a lot or not.

-Ignoring your tires can and will eventually lead to serious problems or even catastrophe.
+Ignoring your tires can and will eventually lead to serious problems, costly repairs or even catastrophe.

 It’s good practice to know how much your rig weighs when it’s filled with your stuff as well as water.

-Use the chart supplied online by your tire manufacturer to find the proper PSI for the weight of the RV.
+Use the chart supplied online by your tire manufacturer to find the proper tire pressure for the weight of the RV.

 The internet is plagued with arguments about tires.
 Don’t get caught up in it.
 Just use the chart and set the PSI appropriately.

-Then watch your tires for wear and adjust accordingly.
+Then watch your tires for wear and adjust the air pressure accordingly.

 If it’s cold, adjust it up slightly.